 - The User record is assigned the Customers profile, that you cloned from the External Identity User profile earlier in this module.

 Congratulations!
-External identity is up and running in your community.
+Customer 360 Identity is up and running in your site.

 What’s next?
 Let’s give your customers the option to sign in from their social account.

 - Salesforce Help: Set Up Self-Registration for Your Experience Cloud Site